You’ve Inherited an IRA, Now What?

 NON-SPOUSAL BENEFICIARY OF AN IRA

 When you are inheriting an IRA from someone other than your spouse, the details typically become more complicated.
 Unlike an IRA that is inherited from a spouse, you will not be able to move this money into your own retirement account.
 In order to keep the tax benefits of the account, you will need to set up a new Inherited IRA for Benefit of your name.6 Once the account is created, you may transfer assets from the original account to your beneficiary IRA.
-While this may seem confusing, a trusted financial advisor can guide you through the process.
+While this may seem confusing, an independent financial advisor can guide you through the process.

 It is also important to note that you will not be able to make new contributions to an Inherited IRA.
 Regardless of your age, you will need to begin taking required minimum distribution payments from the new account by December 31st of the year following the original owner’s death.